FAIRmat-NFDI/extract-eval/README.md

   (e.g. treating null values as absent for constrained-output tools).
 - **Array alignment.** Ordered, key-field, or Hungarian bipartite matching for arrays where element order may differ.
+- **Post-processing.** Plug in custom logic to adjust how fields are scored before final metrics are computed.
+Built-in and custom post-processors supported.
 - **Single source of truth.** All evaluation config lives in the schema as `x-eval-*` extension keys.
 One file, no drift.